jeremygradisher/resources/README.md

 ```
 rails generate controller Contacts index
 ```

+2. Make sure the controller and the view both exist.

-2. Define the route: In the config/routes.rb file, add a route that maps the URL /contacts to the Contacts#index action.
+3. Define the route: In the config/routes.rb file, add a route that maps the URL /contacts to the Contacts#index action.
 You can do this by adding the following line:
 ```
 get '/contacts', to: 'contacts#index'
 or